freeCodeCamp/guide/src/pages/accessibility/accessibility-basics/index.md

 ## Why implement accessibility?

-This is one for the final category I just listed.
 You may think that accessibility doesn't apply to you or to your users, so why implement it?
 What would a blind person do with a photo editing tool?

 The truth is, you're right to a certain degree.
 If you have done meticulous user research and have excluded any chance of a certain group of people visiting your website, the priority for catering to that group of people diminishes quite a bit.